MDAnalysis/mdanalysis/testsuite/MDAnalysisTests/data/coordinates/README.md

 Written with MDAnalysis using the 'create_h5md_data.py' script

 ## Validation
-Manually examined contents of test.h5md with MDAnalysis.
+Manually examined contents of the datasets in test.h5md with h5py and compared with MDAnalysis.